The Honor Student at Magic High School

 The Honor Student at Magic High School ?

-• This episode covers the events of episode 17 and 18 of The Irregular at Magic High School.
+• This episode is set between the halfway points of episode 12 and episode 13 of The Irregular at Magic High School.

 discuss this in the forum (17 posts) |

 back to The Honor Student at Magic High School